Financial Wellness Buyer’s Guide

 Participation in financial education programs is often tracked and provided back to the employer for credit in their well-being incentive structure.

-A second set of vendors are focused on helping employees track and manage their financial situations with a set of digital tools.
+A second set of vendors are focused on helping employees track and manage their financial situations with a set of Financial Coaching Tools.
 These “Digital Platforms” offer practical and ever-more personalized tools available via a mobile app and/or dynamic online service.
 All Digital Financial Wellness Platforms assist people with budgeting and developing a financial plan.
 Typically, a budget is developed by the individual and adjusted to ensure there is positive cash flow with the help of features that show how much can be allocated to spending, paying off debt or increasing savings over time.

 All Digital Financial Wellness Platforms assist people with budgeting and developing a financial plan.
 Typically, a budget is developed by the individual and adjusted to ensure there is positive cash flow with the help of features that show how much can be allocated to spending, paying off debt or increasing savings over time.
 Many also offer a reminder feature to the user to stay on track.

 Some of these platforms integrate with your financial accounts and are helpful in assisting in cash flow management and budgeting.
 This feature of automating the budget-tracking process is referred to as “Account Aggregation” or “Personal Financial Management (PFM)” tools in the Financial Wellness space.
 For anyone familiar with Mint, a consumer app, these services offer similar functionality to Mint, each with their own unique spin/value.